 E. Gene therapy

-Cells having a functional gene can be replaced to cells which are having non-functional gene, and for which the cell culture technique is used.
+Cells having a non-functional gene can be replaced by cells which are having the functional genes, for which the cell culture technique is used.

 F. Immunological studies

-Cell culture techniques are used to know the working of various immune cells, cytokines, lymphoid cells, and interaction between disease-causing agents and the host cells.
+Cell culture techniques are used to know the working mechanism of various immune cells, cytokines, lymphoid cells, and the interaction between disease-causing agents and the host cells.

 Cell lines are also used in in-vitro fertilization (IVF) technology, recombinant protein, and drug selection and improvement.